In This Section

 Founding of RIHA

 RIHA is governed by a Board of Trustees comprised of MBA senior management.
-The Trust Administrator is Michael Fratantoni, MBA Senior VP and Chief Economist.
-The Assistant Trust Administrator and Executive Director is Lynn Fisher, MBA VP of Research and Economics.
+The Trust Administrator is Michael Fratantoni, PhD, MBA Senior VP and Chief Economist.

 RIHA is advised by an Industry Advisory Board.
 Current Board members are:

 MBA research, reports and forecasts are available at www.mba.org/research.